Lake Köyceğiz: Geology

 The lake was formed about 7500 years ago, when the entire eastern part of the Mediterranean was afflicted by earthquakes.
-At the south side of Köyceğiz Lake, there is a NW - SE fault line, bordered by several sulfurous hot springs, amongst others Sultaniye Spa.
+On the south side of Köyceğiz Lake, there is a NW - SE fault line, bordered by several sulfurous hot springs, amongst them Sultaniye Spa.

 Special Protection Area

 The lake has evolved into an ecologically important area.
 Together with its banks and the Dalyan basin it comprises the Köyceğiz-Dalyan Special Environmental Protection Area.

 On the banks north of Sultaniye, northwest of Hamitköy, at Köyceğiz, at Kavakarası and at Tepearası, there are still vast marshy forests with the endemic Oriental Gumtree.
 The species primarily occurs in the province of Muğla, near Marmaris and in the Köyceğiz-Dalyan SEPA.
 The small wetlands around the lake are interesting because of their birdlife.
 The area attracts many birdwatchers.
-The area is also rich with reptiles (tortoises, turtles, terrapins, snakes) and insects (dragonflies, damselflies).
+The area is also rich with reptiles (tortoises, turtles, terrapins, and snakes) and insects (dragonflies, damselflies).
 Among the fish species in the lake are two endemic dwarf gobies, Knipowitschia byblisia and K. caunosi, which were only described to science in 2011.